HealthLink-Fyp/HealthLink/README.md

 > [!NOTE]
 > Due to [Fly.io cold start](https://community.fly.io/t/whats-the-cold-start-time-for-when-apps-vm-count-is-1/4980), the backend may take around 10-15 seconds to boot up.
 Please wait a moment before making your final judgement. 😊

-> [!IMPORTANT]
-> HealthLink is designed to assist doctors, not replace them.
-It provides tools and information that help doctors make more informed decisions, enhancing the quality of patient care.
->

 <br>

 <div align="center">